UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_intro.md

 <br>
 >* **NHS Wales (LINKAGE APPROVED)**: SAIL Databank has approved the extraction of participants' Welsh health records (where permissions are in place) - more details will follow in due course.
 <br>
->* **NHS Scotland (LINKAGE CONDITIONALLY APPROVED)**: Public Health Scotland has conditionally approved the flow of data - more details will follow in due course.
+>* **NHS Scotland (LINKAGE CONDITIONALLY APPROVED)**: NHS Scotland Public Benefit and Privacy Panel for Health and Social Care (HSC-PBPP) has conditionally approved the flow of data - more details will follow in due course.
 <br>
 >* **Northern Ireland (DISCUSSIONS ONGOING)**: negotiations are ongoing with Health & Social Care Northern Ireland (HSCNI) - more details will follow in due course.
 <br>